yunpengn/MultiAttrCNN/README.md

 # CS3244 Project

+This project is participating in NUS SoC 13th STePS.
+For more information, see [here](http://isteps.comp.nus.edu.sg/event/13th-steps/module/CS3244/project/2).

 ## Notes regarding the WIDER dataset

 WIDER Attribute is a large-scale human attribute dataset.
 It contains 13789 images belonging to 30 scene categories, and 57524 human bounding boxes each annotated with 14 binary attributes.